athanasis/hello-world/README.md

 ### Prerequisites

-XAMPP is the most popular PHP development environment XAMPP is a completely free, easy to install Apache distribution containing MariaDB, PHP, and Perl.
-The XAMPP open source package has been set up to be incredibly easy to install and to use.

 * [XAMPP](https://www.apachefriends.org/index.html) - The open source package for PHP development environment including Apache Web server
 * [GeoServer](http://geoserver.org/) - The open source server for sharing geospatial data